typelevel/general/governance/membership.md

 The process for full membership is as follows,

 1. An issue must be created in this issue tracker proposing full membership for the project.
-2. The criterai listed above should be verified.
+2. The criteria listed above should be verified.
 3. Suitability of the project for becoming a full member should be discussed constructively.
 4. If there are no unaddressed objections to the projects full membership after a period of one week, then it will become a full member.